Orbital propellant depot: Space tug alternatives to direct refueling

 Competitive design alternatives to in-space RCS fuel transfer exist.
 It is possible to bring additional propellant to a space asset, and use the propellant for attitude control or orbital velocity change, without ever transferring the propellant to the target space asset.

 The ViviSat Mission Extension Vehicle, also under development since the early 2010s, illustrates one alternative approach that would connect to the target satellite similarly to MDA SIS, via the kick motor, but would not transfer fuel.
 Rather, the Mission Extension Vehicle would use "its own thrusters to supply attitude control for the target".
 ViviSat believes their approach is more simple and can operate at lower cost than the MDA propellant transfer approach, while having the technical ability to dock with and service a greater number (90 percent) of the approximately 450 geostationary satellites in orbit.
 As of January 2013, no customers had signed up for a ViviSat-enabled mission extension.

 In 2015, Lockheed Martin proposed the Jupiter space tug.
 If built, Jupiter would operate in low Earth orbit shuttling cargo carriers to and from the International Space Station, remaining on orbit indefinitely, and refueling itself from subsequent transport ships carrying later cargo carrier modules.

 New Space Involvement

-In December 2018, Orbit Fab, a silicon valley startup company founded in early 2018, flew the first of a series of experiments to the ISS in order to test and demonstrate technologies to allow for commercial in space refueling.
+In December 2018, Orbit Fab, a silicon valley startup company founded in early 2018, flew the first of a series of experiments to the International Space Station in order to test and demonstrate technologies to allow for commercial in space refueling.
 These first rounds of testing used water as a propellant simulant.
 In June 2021, Orbit Fab flew the first propellant depot, Tanker-001 Tenzing, carrying Hydrogen Peroxide in Sun-synchronous orbit.